diffusionflow/iclr25/_posts/2025-04-28-distill-example.md

 2. The DDIM update and final samples are invariant to a linear scaling applied to the noise schedule, as a scaling does not affect $\tilde{\bf z}_t$ and $\eta_t$.

-To see that claim 2 is correct, below we show the results using several different variance-preserving noise schedules, by changing a linear scaling (feel free to change the slider).
+To validate Claim 2, we present the results obtained using several noise schedules, each of which follows a flow-matching schedule with different scaling factors.
+At the left end, the scaling factor is $$1$$ which is exactly the flow matching schedule, while at the right end, the scaling factor is $$1/[(1-t)^2 + t^2]$$, which corresponds to a variance-preserving schedule (Feel free to change the slider).
 We see that DDIM (and flow matching sampler) always gives the same final samples, regardless of the scaling of the schedule.
 The paths bend in different ways as $${\bf z}_t$$ (but not $$\tilde{\bf z}_t$$) is scale-dependent along the path.
 For the Euler sampler applied to the diffusion probabilty flow ODE introduced in <d-cite key="song2020score"></d-cite>, the scaling makes a true difference: we see that both the paths and the final samples change.